daniloaleixo/darknet-diaries-problem/README.md

 ```

 The hex gives /stalemate which leads to a page saying "try again", don't know if I have to come back at /existence problem or try to solve this one (?)
+Actually I hexdumped the image in the /stalemate page and transform the hex in text and right in the beginning there's /stalemate/stalemate that leads to another "error" page and I hexdumped this image too and there's /stalemate/stalemate/stalemate in the beginning too.

+I continue in this process until https://darknetdiaries.com/stalemate/stalemate/stalemate/stalemate/stalemate/ that has a simple "who won?" and nothing else in the page.